 Freedom of information has been mentioned.
 Councillors should not have to seek answers via freedom of information requests.
 As I said, common decency and respect should mean that councillors are responded to in a timely and efficient way.
 I understand that regulations are already in place under the Local Government Act 2001.
 I am trying to be helpful.
 Perhaps we should consider a review of those regulations to take into account the proposals in the Bill and the concerns people have expressed.

 Should we review and perhaps engage with the IPA, representatives of the CEOs, management of local authorities, the AILG and LAMA?
 I suggest that we establish some type of committee to examine and scrutinise performance levels within local authorities and how they are responding to councillors, and engage with councillors around the country and survey them to see how responsive local authority officials are to them.
 We would then get real feedback on how well the system is working.
-If one has an elected mandate and raises an issue of concern which is being dismissed or ignored that is unacceptable.
+If one has an elected mandate and raises an issue of concern that is being dismissed or ignored, that is unacceptable.

 The ambition of the Bill is good, but I am not sure it is the way to go about addressing this issue.
 I look forward to hearing the response of the Minister of State.
 We should come together and not divide the House if possible.
-We should consider a cross-party and independent approach, engaging with all of the stakeholders including, as I said, representative bodies, the IPA and management teams in local authorities, and see whether we can find a way forward which will satisfy the very real concerns of councillors in terms of having their legitimate representations addressed.
+We should consider a cross-party and independent approach, engaging with all of the stakeholders, including, as I said, representative bodies, the IPA and management teams in local authorities, and see whether we can find a way forward which will satisfy the very real concerns of councillors in terms of having their legitimate representations addressed.

 This is a worthwhile debate.
 I again thank the proposers of the Bill.
-We should never underestimate the importance of an elected mandate, whether it is a councillor, Deputy or Senator.
+We should never underestimate the importance of the mandate of an elected representative, whether it is a councillor, Deputy or Senator.
 Any citizen of the State who puts his or her name on a ballot paper deserves respect.
 I have been in public life for almost 20 years, having been a Senator, councillor, Deputy and former Minister of State.
 I have encountered occasions where officials have ignored legitimate representations.
 There should be some element of scrutiny of that and some sanction if necessary.
 We cannot allow bureaucrats to dismiss or ignore the mandate of elected representatives.
 This is a worthwhile debate and I look forward to hearing the contributions of others.

 I welcome the Bill and compliment the proposer, seconder and those who brought it forward.
 I find it hard to believe that we are discussing the Bill today and that it needs to be put forward as a Private Members' Bill.
 I cannot believe it has not been passed and we need to discuss it at this stage.